Vicomtech/DMD-Driver-Monitoring-Dataset/exploreMaterial-tool/README.md

 - To define the **data format** you wish to export, add “image” and/or “video” to **@material** variable as a list.
 - The list of **camera perspectives** to export material from can be defined in **@streams** variable, these are: "face", "body" or "hands" camera.
 If is a video from other dataset, it must be "general"
 - To choose the channel of information, **RGB**, **IR** or **DEPTH**, you must specify it with the **@channels** variable.
 You can define a list of channesl: ["ir","rgb","depth"].
 For videos from other datasets, it must be only ["rgb"].
+- You can choose the final image/video **size**.
+Set it as "original" or a tuple with a smaller size than the original (width, height). e.g.(224,224).
 - You can make a list of the **classes** you want to get the frame intervals of (e.g. [“safe_drive”,"drinking"]) and assing it to the **@annotations** variable.
 Objects (cellphone, hair comb and bottle) have to be with the 'object_in_scene/__' label before.
 The var @self.actionList will get all the classes available in VCD
 - If you want to export and create/write material in a **destination folder**, you must set **@write** variable to True.
 - If you wish to **cut** the frame intervals to subintervals, the **size** of the final subintervals can be set in **@intervalChunk** variable.